compass-alma-large-program/compass-data/README.md

   correction.
 If `.true.`, primary beam correction will be applied.
 Default is `.true.`.

+* `redu%subtract_baseline`: A boolean to toggle the baseline subtraction.
+If `.true.`, a baseline will be removed from line UV tables.
+Default is `.true.`

 * `redu%primary_truncate`: Truncation level of the primary beam, in fraction of the peak.
 Default is `0.2`.
 It corresponds to the `truncate` parameter of the `primary` command.